Showing posts with label 1994. Show all posts

 The CryptO'pinion?

 Winglord cannot replace Joust, that's impossible but, I don't think it was ever meant to.
 As it stands, it's a fine alternative and something that doesn't disappoint in the slightest.
-This game is so much fun and I would have liked nothing better than to show you more of it (in my video) but that was never gonna happen with skills like mine.
+This game is so much fun and I would have liked nothing better than to show you more (in my video) but that was never gonna happen with skills like mine.
 Sorry :p

 - Download from AtariMania -